Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Results

-Table \ref{tab_result} compares the results of different path shares.
-The average travel times are calculated over all passengers (a total of 27,007 passengers) and the passengers who originally want to use the Blue line (i.e., passengers who are provided with recommendations, a total of 5,531 passengers).
-Results show that the optimization-based path shares can outperform all benchmark models.
+Table \ref{tab_result} compares the results for different path shares, The result of the no incident scenario is also shown for comparison.
+The average travel times are calculated over all passengers (a total of 27,007 passengers) and the passengers who originally planned to use the Blue Line (i.e., passengers who are provided with recommendations, a total of 5,531 passengers, a subset of the 27,007 passengers).
+Results show that the optimization-based path shares outperform all benchmark models.
 For all passengers in the system, the average travel time is reduced by 9.1\% compared to the status quo.
-And for incident-line passengers, the reduction is even higher (20.6\%).
+And for the incident line passengers, the reduction is even higher (20.6\%).

-We also observe that the uniform path shares are worse than the status quo scenario, meaning that current passengers' choices are not random and show some rationality.
-The capacity-based path shares can also significantly reduce the system travel time (by 6.9\%).
-However, as the capacity-based path recommendations do not reflect the boarding order of upstream and downstream stations, it is worse than the optimization-based results.
+Recommendations based on the uniform path shares result in worse performance than the status quo scenario.
+This implies that current passengers' choices are not random and show some rationality.
+The capacity-based path shares can also reduce the system travel time significantly (by 6.9\%).
+However, as the capacity-based path recommendations do not capture the spatial and temporal changes in available capacity due to passenger flow redistribution, they are worse than the optimization-based results.
+A more comprehensive discussion on the performance comparison between the optimization model and the capacity-based model can be found in \ref{sec_discuss_cap}.

+Compared to the no-incident scenario, we find that the influence of incidents is significant.
+Path recommendations can only alleviate the impact of service disruption but are far from eliminating.
+Even with the optimization-based path recommendations, we still have more than two times of travel time for incident-line passengers compared to the no-incident situation.

-Figure \ref{fig_compare_tt} shows the average travel time and waiting time for different paths.
-We observe that the optimization-based path shares have more evenly travel time across four types of paths, implying a better utilization of the system's capacity.
-However, for other path shares, passengers using parallel buses have significantly longer travel times than those using other paths.
-Looking at Figure \ref{fig_compare_tt}, the average waiting time for the status quo scenario is around 30 minutes, which means most passengers chose to use the parallel bus during the incident, causing severe congestion.
+Figure \ref{fig_compare_tt} shows the average travel time and waiting time for different paths for all incident line passengers.
+We observe that the optimization-based path recommendations have more consistent travel time across the four types of paths, implying a better utilization of the system's capacity.
+However, for other recommendation strategies, passengers using parallel buses have significantly longer travel times than those using other alternatives.
+Figure \ref{fig_compare_tt} also shows that the average waiting time for the status quo scenario is around 30 minutes, which means most passengers chose to use the parallel bus during the incident, causing severe congestion.
 However, with the optimization-based path shares, the average waiting time for the parallel bus is less than 5 minutes (around a headway).